dblock/code.dblock.org/_posts/2021/2021-04-16-adding-work-email-to-a-gpg-key-and-signing-git-commits.markdown

 Restart `gpgagent` with `gpgconf --kill gpg-agent`.

+### New Computer

+Import the key on a new computer.

+{% highlight bash %}
+gpg --import ~/Dropbox/Personal/7C94E183.gpg
+gpg --import-ownertrust < ~/Dropbox/Personal/7C94E183.trustlevel.txt
+git config --global user.signingkey 75BF031B7C94E183
+git config --global commit.gpgsign true
+{% endhighlight %}

+If you get an error `gpg: no valid OpenPGP data found.` and `gpg: Total number processed: 0`, this is a very obtuse way for GPG to tell you the that contents of the file you're trying to import is invalid.
+In my case `gpg --import ~/Dropbox/Personal/7C94E183.gpg` was failing because the file was not synced to my local drive from Dropbox.

 ### Troubleshooting

 If you're having trouble with gog, try `echo "test" | gpg --clearsign` to get a better error.
 If it complains that `gpg-agent` is not started, run `gpgagent` and correct any errors.